trotzig/react-available-times/README.md

   array needs a `start` and an `end` date.
 - `events`: calendar events, usually pulled from a different source (e.g. a Google Calendar).
-Each object needs a `start` and an `end` date, plus a `label` property.
+Each object needs a `start` and an `end` date, plus a `title` property.
 Can have a `calendar` property tying them to a calendar, inheriting the foreground and background color.
 - `start`: a date signalling the week you want to display to begin with.
 Can be any day within the week.